dipu-bd/algorithmic/README.md

 $ dart run benchmark
 ```

-You can check the [benchmark.log](https://github.com/dipu-bd/algorithmic/blob/master/benchmark.log) for the benchmark result from my desktop.
+You can check the [benchmark.log](https://github.com/dipu-bd/algorithmic/blob/master/benchmark.log) file for the benchmark results.

-If it is taking too long to run the benchmarks, modify the `_config.dart` files stored inside the `benchmark` folder.

 ## Searching algorithms